raunakdeysarkar/A-simple-calculator-/README.md

 # A-simple-calculator-
 This is a simple calculator program built using Python.
-It performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+It performs basic arithmetic operations like addition, subtraction, multiplication, division, square of a number.
 Perfect for beginners learning Python fundamentals such as functions, input/output, and conditional statements.
+Just a little tweak of Python, I have added error handling, so let's say you divide a number by zero, it will show an error message